dtipson/thenUse/README.md

 Define methods, compose chains of methods and partially apply their arguments, and apply a context later on, giving you a function that's perfect and succinct for use as a callback.

 So, I create a lot of callback functions.
-A lot of them are just anonymous wrappers around other functions, which seems really busy and really silly.
+A lot of them are just anonymous wrappers around other functions, which seems really busy and really silly sometimes.

 ```
 someApi().done(function(){